 From time to time some or all of the services named above may be conducted by or on behalf of group and/or subsidiary companies which are listed below:

-• Sumner Insurance Services Ltd, Ltd Registered Address Century House, Pepper Road, Hazel Grove, Cheshire, SK7 5BW approved by the FSA under part IV of the Financial Services and Markets Act 2000 (FSMA), under reference number 147055 to provide advice, products and services for non-investment contracts.
+• Sumner Insurance Services Ltd, Ltd Registered Address Century House, Pepper Road, Hazel Grove, Cheshire, SK7 5BW approved by the FCA under part IV of the Financial Services and Markets Act 2000 (FSMA), under reference number 147055 to provide advice, products and services for non-investment contracts.

-• Albemarle Insurance Brokers Ltd Century House, Pepper Road, Hazel Grove, Cheshire, SK7 5BW approved by the FSA under part IV of the Financial Services and Markets Act 2000 (FSMA), under reference number 114391 to provide advice ,products and services for non-investment contracts.
+• Albemarle Insurance Brokers Ltd Century House, Pepper Road, Hazel Grove, Cheshire, SK7 5BW approved by the FCA under part IV of the Financial Services and Markets Act 2000 (FSMA), under reference number 114391 to provide advice ,products and services for non-investment contracts.

 We have no direct or indirect holding in any insurer and no insurer has a financial interest in us.
 We are not contractually obliged to conduct insurance mediation with either a single insurer or a limited range of insurers.